Followers- please disregard these posts. I just like to use this platform to write/edit my journals, these aren’t for public consumption. Thanks

 Irritation vexed me.

 Did Jesse really have to drive this nice of a car?
-I mean, many different ways could he throw this relationship out of balance?
+Was it really necessary?
+I mean, many possible ways could he throw this relationship out of balance?

 I glowered at the vehicle as if it had done something to me.